-Since so many places around Grabouw fall into the Elgin Valley, the area encompassing the town of Grabouw and the Elgin Valley is often referred to generally as Elgin, owing to the fact that there are so many places around the town that fall into the Elgin Valley area.
-Even towns as far East as Botrivier and the surrounding farming areas fall under the Elgin Valley tourism banner, and this stretch of the N2 offers a wide selection of restaurants, wine farms, outdoor activities and accommodations.
+Since so many places around Grabouw fall into the Elgin Valley, the area encompassing the town of Grabouw and the Elgin Valley is often referred to as Elgin.
+Even towns as far East as Botrivier and the surrounding farming areas fall under the Elgin Valley tourism banner.
+This fruitful stretch of the N2 offers a wide selection of restaurants, wine farms, outdoor activities and accommodations.
 The Elgin Valley is also a popular mountain biking destination.

-Visitors to Grabouw / Elgin are immediately welcomed into the area with more than one roadside farm stall which are all testament to the farming community and the variety of fresh produce available in the area.
+Visitors to the Elgin Valley are immediately welcomed into the area by more than one roadside farm stall, which is a testament to the farming community and the variety of fresh produce available in the area.
 When driving over Sir Lowry’s Pass, the Steenbras Dam on your right and the nearby Theewaterskloof Dam are key reservoirs and water suppliers to the Western Cape region.

-Historically, the area was settled by the renowned Molteno family and until recently, it was difficult to buy a farm in the area as these were traditionally passed down from generation to generation.
-However, although the area is predominantly made up of apple and pear farms, over the years farms have been sold due to the apple farming crisis in the early 1990’s.
-This forced many farmers to sell their farms and is the reason many current wine farmers were able to setup boutique wineries.
+Until recently, it was difficult to buy a farm in the Elgin Valley because, as was tradition, farms were passed along from generation to generation.
+However, due to the apple farming crisis in early 1990, many apple farmers sold their farms to wine farmers who established boutique wineries.

-The area is framed by the Hottentots Holland Mountain range which extends all the way to Botrivier in the East.
-Grabouw / Elgin is also located very close to nature reserves such as the Kogelberg Biosphere Reserve, a UNESCO-recognised reserve, can also be found nearby.
+The Hottentots Holland mountain range, which extends to Botrivier in the East, frames Grabouw beautifully.
+Nature reserves such as the Kogelberg Biosphere Reserve, a UNESCO-recognised reserve, can also be found nearby.
 The biosphere contains many fine examples of endemic vegetation in the area, particularly certain species of mountain fynbos.
 Other nature reserves in the area include the Hottentots Holland Nature Reserve.

-Grabouw / Elgin is an ideal escape due to its close proximity to Cape Town and Cape Town International Airport.
-The area also caters to a variety of holiday and accommodation preferences, from relaxed time with the family and active sporty getaways to romantic breakaways and luxury holidays.
-For those looking to wine and dine, Grabouw / Elgin offers several restaurant options and a variety of wine farms where you can taste a selection of local wines.
+Grabouw / Elgin is an ideal escape due to its proximity to Cape Town and Cape Town International Airport.
+The area also caters to a wide selection of accommodation needs, that range from informal weekends away with the family and active sporty getaways to romantic breakaways and luxury holidays.
+For those looking to wine and dine, the Elgin Valley has several restaurants and a variety of wine farms where you can taste a selection of local wines while enjoying wholesome meals.
 Outdoor enthusiasts also have a range of mountain biking and hiking trails to explore.
-For those looking to relax, there are a variety of different activities to suit any activity level, from fishing at local dams to taking a tour of the area with one of the many local tour operators.
+For those looking to relax, there are enough activities to suit the whole family, from fishing at local dams to taking a tour of the area with one of the many local tour operators.